Education (ED)

 Fall Semester

-Students accepted to the elementary licensure major complete a second pre-practicum field experience in the fall semester of the last year of study.
-The early field experience will comprise 2 days a week in an approved setting.
+Students accepted to the Elementary Major/DESE Initial Academic Teacher 1-6 License complete a second pre-practicum field experience in the fall semester of the last year of study.
+This field experience will comprise 2 days a week in an approved setting.

 This course meets the General Education Active Learning requirement.